Changing a swimmer/support boat or skipper.

-Duo and team swimmers: All duo and team swimmers receive one complimentary 2017 Karma Resorts Rottnest Channel Swim T-shirt each with their entry.
-Duo and team swimmers will receive their T-shirts in their registration pack which they will receive at the Event Briefing held in February 2017.
+Duo and team swimmers: All duo and team swimmers receive one complimentary 2020 Rottnest Channel Swim T-shirt each with their entry.
+Duo and team swimmers will receive their T-shirts in their registration pack which they will receive at the Event Briefing held in February 2020.
 Swimmers may exchange their T-shirt for another size at this time, subject to the correct size being available.

-Support Boat Skipper, Paddler, Friends, Family, Cheer Squad: Additional T-shirts for support boat skippers, paddlers, or friends and family can be purchased via the online registration system or at the Event Briefing to be held in February 2017.
-It is highly recommended swimmers order any additional T-shirts for their support crew in advance via the registration system to avoid disappointment as T-shirts sold out for the 2012 and 2013 event and 2016 left us with only extra-small, small and medium sized t-shirts.
+Support Boat Skipper, Paddler, Friends, Family, Cheer Squad: Additional T-shirts for support boat skippers, paddlers, or friends and family can be purchased via the online registration system or at the Event Briefing to be held in February 2020.
+It is highly recommended swimmers order any additional T-shirts for their support crew in advance via the registration system to avoid disappointment as T-shirts sold out for the 2012 and 2013 event and 2018 left us with only extra-small and large sized t-shirts.

 * Please note: the chest measurements are for ½ chest taken 2cm below the armholes and 1.5cm+/- variations may occur.
 Sizing is unchanged from previous years.

-Can I enter as a solo as well, in case my duo/team is not succesfull in the first-in first-served system?
+Can I enter as a solo as well, in case my duo/team is not successful in the first-in first-served system?